guozetang/guozetang.github.io/source/_posts/2018-06-10-Leetcode-5-Longest-Palindromic-Substring.md

 ---
-title: Leetcode 5 Longest Palindromic Substring
+title: Leetcode 5.
+Longest Palindromic Substring
 date: 2018-06-10 02:44:02
 categories: Leetcode
 tags: Leetcode
-copyright: true
 ---
 ## Leetcode 5.Longest Palindromic Substring
 Given a string  **s**, find the longest palindromic substring in  **s**.
 You may assume that the maximum length of  **s**  is 1000.